danfuzz/samizdat/doc/samizdat-0-lib/README.md

 primitive definitions, but it can rely on the canonical in-language library source for the remainder, which is written in terms of the primitives.

+In addition, functions that are used in the translation of syntactic constructs are marked with a note along the lines of, "Used to translate `example` syntax".

 Each function listed here is introduced with a "prototype" that has the following form, meant to mimic how functions are defined in the
 language: